-Special Olympics describes "social inclusion" as a component of inclusive education that relies on students with and without disabilities having frequent opportunities to interact in and out of the classroom.
-This document further expands on the idea that students need structured and unstructured opportunities to grow diverse peer relationships and break out of exclusive environments.
+Special Olympics describes "social inclusion" as a component of inclusive education that relies on students having frequent opportunities to interact with a broad range of peers in a variety of settings within and outside the classroom setting.
+This document further challenges that unless students have both structured and unstructured opportunities within which to grow diverse peer relationships, the social setting will always remain an exclusive environment.